GavMacA/DC-DC-Power-Converter/README.md

 4. Modifying STM32Cube microcontroller code using C

 The final stage of the project gave us several different ideas to focus on when adapting the code.
-Thus it must beacknowledged that this code is an incomplete prototype.
-Our focuses were User Interface/Controls, PWM Control, Open and Closed Loop (PI Controls) modes,
+Thus it must be acknowledged that this code is an incomplete prototype.
+Our focuses were User Interface/Controls, PWM Control, Open and Closed Loop modes and Power Delivery Object mode(PI control used for CL and PDO),                      .

+The User interface was implemented using an OLED screen, rotary encoder and button.
+It offers 4 menus; Diplay of measurements (Vin, Vout, Iout); Control type (OL, CL, PDO); OL setpoint; CL setpoint (set desired output voltage).

+- Open Loop - Calculates duty cycle once and sets it fro the PWM signal
+- Closed Loop - Constantly updates the duty cycle using PI in response to fluctuations in the load size to maintain desired voltage output.
+- PDO - Communicates with load object to find out desired voltage output of the converter.
+Again uses PI to maintain voltage level.

+The length of the PWM signal was normalised using a period of 255 to fit 8 bits